 Prices Differ by Location

-Auto insurance costs vary widely by location, so the amount you’ll pay will depend on what state you live in.
-Some states have strict rules about how insurance companies can calculate their premiums, which means that they cannot take gender into account when providing you with a quote.
+Auto insurance costs vary widely by location, so the amount you’ll pay will depend on your state.
+Some states have strict rules about how insurance companies calculate their premiums, which means that they cannot take gender into account when providing you with a quote.
 The states where gender is not a factor in car insurance prices are California, Massachusetts, Hawaii, Pennsylvania, North Carolina, and Montana.
 Prices can also vary by state and city, just because some cities are considered riskier to drive in than others.
-Drivers in large metropolitan areas are typically considered risky to insure, purely because they have more traffic and a higher rate of accidents.
-States that have more erratic weather patterns are also more expensive to insure because snow and ice can lead to accidents, and storms can also cause damage to parked cars.
+Drivers in large metropolitan areas are typically considered risky to insure because they have more traffic and a higher rate of accidents.
+States with more erratic weather patterns are also more expensive to insure because snow and ice can lead to accidents, and storms can also cause damage to parked cars.

 Marital Status Can Also Affect Your Car Insurance Prices